 - 1. Goldmann tonometry - a.
-The patient is instructed to relax, keep the eye still and lids open and avoid breath-holding - b.
+The patient is instructed to relax, keep the eye still and lids open and avoid breath-holding

+- b.
 Applanation is defined as when the inside edges of the prism-split circular meniscus just touch at the midpoint of their pulsations - c.
-Grams of force to applanate are read from the tonometer dial.
-IOP in mmHg = 10 (grams of force to applanate) - d.
 Tonometer tip is cleaned with antiseptic solution - 2.
 Tono-Pen tonometry - a.
 Can be used with the patient supine or upright - b.
-Tonometer tip is covered with rubber cover - c.
-Tonometer tip is touched to the central cornea repeatedly until sufficient measurements are taken by the instrument and the average read from the digital display. - d.
+Tonometer tip is covered with rubber cover - Tonometer tip is touched to the central cornea repeatedly until sufficient measurements are taken by the instrument and the average read from the digital display - d.
 Tonometer tip cover is discarded